Dreamscent/Dreamscent.github.io/_posts/2021-04-01-Certified-Red-Team-Operator-Review.md

-DISCLAIMER: This is still a draft and is subject to changes in the coming days
+DISCLAIMER: This post is fresh out the oven and is subject to changes in the coming days.
+You know, sometimes you're on the toilet and think "oh hey I forgot to write about something".